aquasecurity/deployments/enforcers/kube_enforcer/kubenetes_and_openshift/manifests/kube_enforcer_advanced_starboard/README.md

      openssl req -x509 -new -nodes -key rootCA.key -sha256 -days 1024 -out rootCA.crt -subj "/CN=admission_ca"
      ```

-   * Replace the caBundle value at line number 15 in *001_kube_enforcer_config.yaml* with the following command.
-The content of rootCA.crt should be base64-encoded
+    c.
+Replace the caBundle value at line number 15 in *001_kube_enforcer_config.yaml* with the following command.

      ```shell
      cat rootCA.crt | base64 -w 0
      ```

-2. Create a certificate: Perform the following steps to create a certificate.
+2. Create the KubeEnforcer certificate: Perform the following steps to create a KubeEnforcer certificate.

     a.
 Create the KubeEnforcer certificate key: